Showing posts with label band. Show all posts

 Kitchen of Cabin

 A site was selected at 620 West College Street, in the southwest corner of town.
-Work began early in 1970 on reassembling the log cabin and on constructing a museum next to the cabin to properly house and display the artifacts and tell the story of Handy's life and career.
+Work began early in 1970 on reassembling the log cabin and constructing a museum next to it to properly house and display the artifacts and tell the story of Handy's life and career.
 The completed structure was filled with the artifacts that the Handy family sent to Florence from their home in New York, including the upright piano on which Handy composed the "St. Louis Blues," his brass trumpet, furniture, and numerous boxes of his letters, pictures, musical compositions, personal mementos, and datebooks.

 Local citizens donated furnishings and other items that represented the period during which Handy lived there as a child.
 The W. C. Handy Museum opened to the public on June 7, 1970.